-In 2006 I started eating an LCHF diet – low carb and high fat.
+In 2006 I started eating an LCHF diet – low carb and high fat – in other words a keto diet.
 I’ve now been on it for ten years, so it was time for the big checkup.

 What has happened to me during these years?
 Here are the results from my repeated blood work:

 I’m basically healthy.
 But as a 44-year old dad to two small children, with some sleep deprivation and little time for exercise, and who regularly works 60-hour weeks, this is probably the time when my health should start to fail.

 I’ve eaten an LCHF diet for ten years, at times very strict, at other times less strict.
 Plenty of butter, eggs, meat and heavy cream – and vegetables.